 Does Bleach Kill Lice?
 The Truth

-Discover if bleach can get rid of lice on your head and in your home and if bleaching your hair can get rid of lice.
+Discover if bleach can get rid of lice in your home and if bleaching your hair can get rid of lice.

 Why Is It So Hard to Get Rid of Lice?

 Now that you know what you're looking for I want to talk briefly about your biggest worry (that your child actually has lice) and the question I get asked by parents around the world that have been battling lice….

 Parents around the world are all asking me the same question….
 "Why is it so much harder to get rid of lice now?"

 Lice have become immune to everything that used to work in the past.
 Perhaps you remember your mom using a typical lice treatment or mayonnaise and that doing the trick.
 The new strain of head lice is no longer killed by those treatments, that’s why lice today are termed by people, “super lice,” because they are immune to those treatments.